 - The program is split into 3 stages which increase in complexity.

-- Stage 1 - To develop basic skills needed for successful communication and Lego building sessions (turn taking, following instructions, shape and colour recognition, prepositional language skills etc).
-Students have the opportunity to work in pairs at this stage and as a group of 4 for TA led activities.
+- Level 1 - To develop basic skills needed for successful communication and Lego building sessions (turn taking, following instructions, shape and colour recognition, prepositional language skills etc).
+Students have the opportunity to work individually and in pairs at this stage for TA led activities.

 - Teachers and TA's will feedback on observed skills in the wider school.

-- Pupils will complete weekly evaluations and will have their own journals.
+- Pupils will complete half termly reflections and will have their own journals.

 - Feedback through end of year reports.